Slowdive: 1992–1994: Souvlaki

-Creation Records wanted Slowdive to produce a commercial sounding album.
+Creation Records wanted Slowdive to produce a commercial-sounding album.
 Halstead agreed: "We wanted to make a 'pop' record but it took a while to record".
 At one point, Halstead suddenly left in summer 1992, seeking seclusion in a Welsh cottage.
 Savill, Chaplin and Scott were left in a recording studio in Weston-super-Mare, and while waiting for Halstead's return, recorded some "joke songs".
-To their misfortune, McGee acquired them and became despondent, by which time Halstead had arrived with new music, including "Dagger" and "40 Days."
-The band named their second album Souvlaki after a skit performed by the Jerky Boys, an American comedy duo that recorded prank phone calls.
+To their misfortune, McGee acquired them and became despondent, by which time Halstead had arrived with new music, including "Dagger" and "40 Days".
+The band named their second studio album Souvlaki after a skit performed by the Jerky Boys, an American comedy duo that recorded prank phone calls.